 Registration Information

-University of Miami Experience (UMX100) Modules available April 4
+University of Miami Experience (UMX100) Modules available October 21

 (or the first Monday after you submit your enrollment deposit)

-Start planning your schedule Mid-May
+Start planning your schedule Early November

-Registration opens in CaneLink June 3
+Registration opens in CaneLink December 3

-Registration closes in CaneLink July 5
+Registration closes for First-Year students in CaneLink N/A

-Payment due date August 8
+Payment due date TBD

 *Dates may be subject to change.

-CaneLink
+• CaneLink

 CaneLink is the University of Miami's online portal for students and faculty.
 CaneLink is used by students to plan their academic careers, register for classes, view their academic records, and receive communication from the University.
 Faculty and staff use CaneLink for grade submissions and other student-related functions.
 Students can use their existing CaneID and password to log in.